roma-glushko/magento2-training-camp/taskbook/marketing.md

 Merchant wants configure the cart price rule to get one free plate when you added 5 plates to cart.

+### MRK-CR-7

+Merchant wants to configure two Cart Rules.
+The first rule should add the free shipping to the cart if cart contains the products from *Computers* category.
+The second rule should apply to *Computers* category when the order totals more than 2000$.
+One more requirement from the client the first rule should NOT be applied when the second rule is applied.

 ## Catalog Price Rules

 ### MRK-CPR-1